stiffis/stiffis.github.io/docs/PENDIENTE.md

 - Add content to blog: The same that the other page.
 - Add content to cool/stuff:
-  - UNIVERSITY: Class Notes, IMDB, project red black tree,
+  - UNIVERSITY: Class Notes
   - CONFIGS: Neovim, Dotfiles
-  - PROJECTS: PONGAI, uniTui, digit-classification, Meteor-Madness
+  - PROJECTS: PONGAI, uniTui,
   - RESEARCH: Game Life Conway, Prisioner's Dilema
 - Improve content at Meteor-Madness